stellar/go/services/regulated-assets-approval-server/README.md

 }
 ```

-If their KYC was marked as pending they should see a rejection response.
+If their KYC was marked as pending they should see a pending response.
 **Response (pending for emails starting with "y"):**

 ```json